 The whole of Burgundy was flooded and we walked for days with wet feet, resulting in an impressive crop of blisters.

-After an initial night in a hotel, we camped all the way to Decize, and often had to take refuge from the rain in our tent during the afternoon, instead of lying under a shady tree as we usually do.
+After an initial night in a hotel, we camped our way to Decize, and often had to take refuge from the rain in our tent during the afternoon, instead of lying under a shady tree as we usually do.
 However we managed to get a splendid restaurant meal every night, so we were happy.

 This section was part of a longer walk that we did in 2016.